-A contemporary art gallery with a fully licensed cafe – currently closed due to Covid-19 restrictions.
-However, thanks to emergency funding from Arts Council England we are able to shift our focus online and curate ‘Ideas of Home‘, an arts project that enables us to continue our programme of significant cultural engagement.
+Thanks to emergency funding from Arts Council England we have been curating ‘Ideas of Home‘, an online project that enables us to continue our programme of significant cultural engagement.

 IDEAS OF HOME